Updated March 7th, 2019

 6. Ensure all appliances and glass are properly maintained.

 Now is the time to make those fixes that you muse over but never got around to doing.
 Replace broken glass in the windows, give all your glass and mirrors a proper cleaning, and make sure your appliances are up to snuff.
 This includes any faucets in your home.
 Problems with the water pressure?
-Water not coming out right?
+Is water not coming out right?
 Puddles beneath the washing machine?
 Check everything out and get any issues solved.
 Many of these problems are simple repairs that you can do yourself without any financial investment.

 7. Go over your property for sinkholes and other outdoor threats.